Prag8855/aab/content/guides/permanent-residence.md

 - or **get a private pension**
     Your pension must guarantee an income of at least {{ FREELANCE_VISA_MIN_MONTHLY_PENSION|cur }}€ per month for at least 12 years.[^42]

-If you don't meet the pension requirement, you might still qualify for citizenship.
+If you don't have a valid pension, you might still qualify for German citizenship.
 German citizenship does not have a pension requirement.[^41]

 ## Permanent residence alternatives